codeconscious/unique-file-generator-csharp/README.md

 ---- | :----
 -p | Add a filename prefix.
 If the prefix ends with certain characters ("-", "_", or "."), no space will be added after the prefix.
 -e | The file extension with which files should be generated.
 (If not specified, no extension is added.)
--s | The desired size of each file, which will be populated with random alphanumeric characters.
+-s | The desired size of each file in bytes, which will be populated with random alphanumeric characters.
 (If not specified, each file will only contain its own name.)
 -o | The output subfolder.
 Will be created if needed.
 (If not supplied, "output" is used by default).

 *Examples:*